A sleep method or

 of the Baby Whisperer, Tracy

-Hogg suggests a sleep method that is in the middle between no cry sleep
+Hogg suggests a sleep training method that keeps an interesting middle, balance, between no cry

 methods as above and the crying it out ones below.